tobloef/typescript-numeric-type-patch/README.md

 # TypeScript Numeric Type Patcher

-Patches built-in TypeScript library files to use more strongly typed numeric typed for `TypedArray` sub-types and `DataView´.
+Patches built-in TypeScript library files to use more strongly typed numeric typed for `TypedArray` sub-types and `DataView`.

 It's a Bun script, currently incompatible with Node.js.